How to Make the Perfect Roast Beef in the Oven

 3. Sprinkle salt and pepper on the roast.
 For leaner roasts, first, drizzle the meat with olive oil.
 Optionally, truss the roast with twine, which helps it to keep its shape and cook more evenly.

 4. Bake the roast on a baking sheet with a wire rack for 25-30 minutes for every 1 pound of meat (this will produce a medium roast).
+You can use a roasting pan, but I find if you use the wire rack, all sides of the meat will form a nice crust.
 For example, a 4-pound roast will take approximately 120 minutes (2 hours).

-6. Allow the meat to rest for 15-30 minutes before enjoying!
+6. Allow the meat to rest for 15-30 minutes before enjoying it!

 Roast Beef Internal Temperature